Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Example model setup and semiclassical Boltzmann approach

 \textbf{Boltzmann approach considering decays and scatterings with thermal masses:}

-Additionally, $2 \leftrightarrow 2$ scatterings can be relevant at high temperatures, given that particle number densities are typically larger at larger temperatures, as $n^\text{eq} \sim T^3$.
-They are especially important if the decay contribution is suppressed, for instance when we have a small mass splitting $\delta$ between the vectorlike fermion $F$ and DM.
-These scatterings, however, can be plagued by infrared singularities appearing when (almost) massless states of mass $m \ll T$ are involved in $t$-channel exchanges (cf. Fig.~\ref{fig:DecScatDiagrams}), resulting in a logarithmic divergence $\sim \log \left(m / T \right)$ in the cross-section.
+Additionally, $2 \leftrightarrow 2$ scatterings can be relevant at high temperatures, as their thermally averaged rates are proportional to the square of the typical number density $n^\text{eq}$ in the plasma -- in contrast to a single power for decay rates -- and $n^\text{eq}\sim T^3$ grows with with $T$.
+Scatterings are especially important if the decay contribution is suppressed, for instance in the case of a small mass splitting $\delta$ between the vectorlike fermion $F$ and DM.
+These scatterings, however, can be plagued by infrared singularities appearing when (almost) massless states of mass $m \ll T$ are involved in $t$-channel exchanges (cf. Fig.~\ref{fig:DecScatDiagrams}), resulting in a logarithmic divergence $\sim \log \left(m / T \right)$ in the cross section.
 A common method to deal with these divergences is to introduce thermal masses to regulate the $t$-channel propagators.
 Since the thermal mass itself grows linearly with $T$, the infrared divergence is automatically cured.
 For example, this method was chosen in the Refs.~\cite{Baker:2017zwx,Goudelis:2021qla}.
-In this paper, we will restrict DM production from scatterings in the Boltzmann approach to the diagrams shown in Fig.~\ref{fig:DecScatDiagrams}, namely to the processes $F + f \rightarrow s + A$ and $f/F + A \rightarrow F/f + s$, $A$ being a gauge boson, with $t$-channel divergences regulated by a thermal mass.
+In this paper, we will restrict DM production from scatterings in the Boltzmann approach to the diagrams shown in Fig.~\ref{fig:DecScatDiagrams}, namely to the processes $F + f \rightarrow s + A$ and $f/F + A \rightarrow F/f + s$, with $A$ being a gauge boson and $t$-channel divergences regulated by a thermal mass.
 Importantly, when squaring the matrix elements, we only include the squared $t$- and $s$-channel terms and neglect the interference terms.
-Although this might seem like an unjustified choice, it is a necessary one to guarantee the comparability of the Boltzmann equation approach with the calculation on the CTP relying on the interaction rate obtained from the 2PI effective action truncated at LO.
+Although this might seem like an unjustified choice, it is a necessary one to guarantee the comparability of the semi-classical Boltzmann equation approach with the calculation on the CTP relying on the interaction rate obtained from the 2PI effective action truncated at LO.
 As will be explained in Sec.~\ref{sec:rate}, by perturbatively expanding the effective action, one realizes that the interference terms only emerge starting at NLO, whereas the squared elements are already appearing at LO.
-While the former can be easily incorporated in the semi-classical Boltzmann approach, which relies on perturbative quantum field theory in vacuum, extending the computation beyond LO in the effective action would require to evaluate two-loop contributions to the DM self-energy.
+While the former can be easily incorporated in the semiclassical Boltzmann approach, which relies on perturbative quantum field theory in vacuum, extending the computation beyond LO in the effective action would require evaluating two-loop contributions to the DM self-energy.
 Such an extension is beyond the scope of this paper and, therefore, is left for future work.
-Furthermore, we have verified that, in the Boltzmann formalism, the interference between $s$- and $t$-channel scatterings yields a sub-leading contribution of $\mathcal{O} \left( 10 \% \right)$ to the squared matrix elements.
+Furthermore, we have verified that in the Boltzmann formalism the interference between $s$- and $t$-channel scatterings yields a sub-leading contribution of $\mathcal{O} \left( 10 \% \right)$ to the squared matrix elements.
 To this end, we also expect the omitted NLO terms in the effective action to contribute to a similar order.
-As a consequence, we rather omit the interference terms from the computation using the Boltzmann equation to be able to more consistently quantify the differences between the two approaches.
+As a consequence, we omit the interference terms from the computation using the Boltzmann equation to be able to more consistently quantify the differences between both approaches.
 With these comments at hand, the DM production rate from scatterings reads as

 where, for each process $i$, the rate is given by